The Definitive Guide to Flutter App Development

 Now that you’ve got the basics of Flutter down, it’s time to create some real apps that can go in your portfolio!
 This is where you prove yourself as an architect/developer who can build and ship a full-fledged Flutter application from scratch.

-The scope and complexity will vary depending on your experience level.
+The scope and complexity will vary depending on your level of experience.
 Still, you can start by turning one of your demo apps into a portfolio piece by integrating multiple packages, complex state management, custom animations, and cloud back-end services.

-As you get a better take on more ambitious personal projects or contribute to open source repositories such as e-commerce apps, social networks, real-time messaging apps, graphics-intensive games, IoT apps, AI-powered apps, etc. Also, I study app architecture and scalable coding practices for real-world scenarios.
+As you gain a better understanding of more ambitious personal projects or contribute to open-source repositories, such as e-commerce apps, social networks, real-time messaging apps, graphics-intensive games, IoT apps, and AI-powered apps, etc. Also, I study app architecture and scalable coding practices for real-world scenarios.

-Ideally, deploy your coded apps to app stores, but even having the entire codebase in a public GitHub repo showcases your abilities, too.
+Ideally, deploy your coded apps to app stores, but even having the entire codebase in a public GitHub repository showcases your abilities as well.

 The Job Market for Flutter Devs